mezis/blurrily/README.md

 This means that case and diacritrics are completely ignored by Blurrily.
 For instance, *Puy-de-Dôme* is strictly equivalent to *puy de dome*.

-It also means that any non-latin input will probably result in garbase data and garbage results (although it won't crash).
+It also means that any non-latin input will probably result in garbage data and garbage results (although it won't crash).

 ### Multi-word needles and edge stickyness.